 - Button or tab if a chat box is not possible

 - Well-differentiated text link if no other option is possible

 All avenues into AskAway should be placed above the fold (i.e. visible without scrolling), visually distinct, and separate from other text content.

-Buttons: Near the top of any page content, below the header, and above the fold.
-Buttons should be displayed prominently, apart from other content, and their purpose (to get help with research via chat) immediately identifiable.
+Buttons and tabs: Buttons should be near the top of any page content, below the header, and above the fold.
+Tabs should be in the bottom right.
+Both buttons and tabs should be displayed prominently, apart from other content, appear clickable (e.g. movement or color change on mouseover), and their purpose (to get help with research via chat) immediately identifiable.

-Text links: If the website structure and branding rules prohibit the use of a Qwidget or button, links to AskAway should be placed in a logical location for patrons looking for research help.
+Text links: If the website structure and branding rules prohibit the use of a chat box or button/tab, links to AskAway should be placed in a logical location for patrons looking for research help.

-All links should bring patrons directly into an AskAway session or a page with a prominent Qwidget.
+All links should bring patrons directly into an AskAway session or a page with a prominent chat box.
 AskAway should be accessible within one click.